IN THIS ISSUE

 Dear Respected Colleagues,

-We at the WiMAX Forum with the collaboration, support and participation of our Board of Directors, Member Companies and Working Group Representatives, continue producing important work to advance Aeronautical Mobile Airport Communication System (AeroMACS), WiGRID, and the WiMAX technology.
-While we have fruitful conversations, raise awareness about our initiatives, achieve milestones through collaboration, we see concrete results from our activities with the increase of WiMAX’s technology market share.
+This July, the WiMAX Forum with the contribution, support and participation of our Board of Directors, Member Companies and Working Group Representatives continue producing important work to advance Aeronautical Mobile Airport Communication System (AeroMACS), WiGRID, and the WiMAX technology.
+While we have fruitful conversations, raise awareness about the technology, achieve milestones through collaboration and new initiatives, we see concrete results from our activities with the increase of WiMAX’s technology market share.

 • On September 9-11 at the ICNS Conference, WiMAX Forum President Declan Byrne will host a presentation titled "AeroMACS Considerations to Foster Innovation in Air Transportation."
+The conference will not be held in person this year and it is planned to be virtual instead.
 As details are finalized, we will be certain to keep you informed.

 The WiMAX Forum maintains a bustling schedule of public appearances, white paper publications, webinars, and press releases on behalf of our industry.
 Below you can find the most relevant activities and latest communications.